-Monash Health has a proud history of providing health care to the people of Victoria spanning more than 159 years.
+Monash Health has a proud history of providing health care to the people of Victoria reaching back to the middle of the 1800s.

 Our history can be traced back through:

-- Dandenong Hospital which opened in 1942 and integrated into the Monash Health Care Network (predecessor to Monash Health) in 1995
+- Dandenong Hospital which opened in 1942 and integrated into the Southern Health Care Network (predecessor to Monash Health) in 1995;

 - Several community health services including those serving Cranbourne, Berwick, Dandenong, Springvale, Parkdale, Cockatoo, Bunyip